 Refer to this tutorial to configure Jira as a datasource.

-3 - Configuring the connected items 'Asset type', 'Asset name” & 'Status'
+3 - Configuring the connected custom fields: 'Asset type', 'Asset name” & 'Status'

 Asset type, a select list that shows all the asset types available in the Jira asset inventory project